Promoting Sustainability throughout the Supply Chain

 New Suppliers

-DENSO has ensured thorough compliance with anti-bribery regulations under DENSO Global Anti-Bribery Policy and Anti-bribery compliance committee by introducing anti-bribery internal rules and engaging in educational activities to the employees, etc..
+DENSO has ensured thorough compliance with anti-bribery regulations under the DENSO Global Anti-Bribery Policy and Anti-Bribery Compliance Committee by introducing anti-bribery internal rules and engaging in educational activities with employees, etc.

-We must require all those involved in our business not to bribe etc. in the relationships with political parties or administrative bodies and not to engage in giving or receiving gifts, entertainments or money with third parties with the intention to acquire or maintain unjust interest or wrongful preferential treatment.
+We must require all those involved in our business not to engage in acts of bribery in relationships with political parties or administrative bodies and not to engage in giving or receiving gifts, entertainment, or money with third parties with the intention to acquire or maintain unjust interest or wrongful preferential treatment.

 DENSO participates in industrial associations, such as the Japan Auto Parts Industries Association (JAPIA) and Japan Electronics and Information Technology Industries Association (JEITA).
 Since May 2023, the Company’s president has served as a director of JAPIA and has played a leading role in the organization’s efforts to address the issues of not only its own but also the supply chain as a whole through the strengthening of partnerships with companies in the automotive, electronic component, and semiconductor industries.

-*2 Life Cycle Assessment (LCA): Method for evaluating environmental impact of a product using the results calculated through LCI
+Life Cycle Assessment (LCA): Method for evaluating the environmental impact of a product using the results calculated through LCI

 Future Initiatives